Xixona / Jijona

 Xixona (/ca-valencia/) or Jijona (/es/) is a town and municipality in the Valencian Community on the eastern coast of Spain.

-Nougat
+Turrón

 The town is famous for a type of soft nougat, known in Valencian as Torró de Xixona and in Spanish as Turrón de Jijona.
-This is mostly due to the extensive almond farming that has existed since the Moorish farmers originally cultivated the almond trees following the Islamic conquest of the Iberian Peninsula.
-Several factories produce nougat, which is all distributed for sale in December, although now they are trying to expand it during the other months.
+This is mostly due to the extensive almond farming that has existed since Moorish farmers originally cultivated the almond trees following the Islamic conquest of the Iberian Peninsula.
+Several factories produce nougat, which is distributed for sale principally around Christmas and the New Year, although now they are trying to expand its consumption throughout the rest of the year.

-This nougat is protected by European Union, through the IGP (Indicación Geográfica Protegida).
+This kind of nougat is protected by the European Union, through the IGP (Indicación Geográfica Protegida).